Note

 cd cmake-sfml-project

-Change to the commit used in this tutorial:
+Check out the commit used in this tutorial:

 git checkout 969c5cd70278bd7316742bd27d9ccd7a363196e5